pingidentity/terraform-provider-pingone/docs/resources/application.md

 Required:

 - `behavior` (String) A string that specifies the behavior of how Authorization and Authentication APIs interact with CORS requests that reference the application.
-Options are `ALLOW_NO_ORIGINS` (rejects all CORS requests) and `ALLOW_SPECIFIC_ORIGINS` (rejects all CORS requests except those listed in `origins`).
+Options are `ALLOW_NO_ORIGINS` (rejects all CORS requests), `ALLOW_SPECIFIC_ORIGINS` (rejects all CORS requests except those listed in `origins`).

 Optional: